kugiigi/jerk-installer/README.md

 Sample patches are changes in the UI in Lomiri and new features in the on-screen keyboard.

 ## Warning
-This tool offers convenience to the user but it doesn't mean it should be used by everyone.
+* This tool offers convenience to the user but it doesn't mean it should be used by everyone.
 The processes done by the script is dangerous and could possibly break your system.
 Custom patches are not supported by Ubuntu Touch.
-Please only use this tool if you know what you are doing and/or you accept the risk of breaking your device's system.
+* Please only use this tool if you know what you are doing and/or you accept the risk of breaking your device's system.
 In case of breakage, you can use the [UBports Installer](https://devices.ubuntu-touch.io/installer/ "UBports Installer") to reflash your device without wiping (to retain all your data and apps) or whichever steps you did to flash your device with Ubuntu Touch.

-Please also use packages from trusted sources only.
+* Please use packages only from trusted sources.
 Checking the contents of the package is also highly recommended if you know your way around these things.
+* Compatibility check is simplistic and is NOT a sure thing since the script does not actually analyze the codes.
+* Installing multiple packages in one component is also NOT recommended since the script isn't capable of keeping track of installed packages and their compatibilities.
+You can still try but you are on your own 😄

-Lastly, this script was created by a person with minimum bash scripting skills so beware 😆
+* Lastly, this script was created by a person with minimum bash scripting skills so beware 😆

 ## How to use
 1. Download the whole repo (_sample_packages_ folder is optional)